 • Dietary habits

 I usually try to include as much health information as I can so I can keep track of past health issues and what I do to make things better.
+Consult a medical negligence attorney Bakersfield to understand your legal rights after experiencing medical negligence.

 I also like including just how I generally feel each day and then picking up patterns.
 For instance, if I haven’t managed to fit in a workout or didn’t start the day with a green smoothie, I just feel sluggish and sometimes irritable.